Skip to main content

 The Role of Process Practitioner

-The role of the Process Practitioner is by far one of the most critical, and is sometimes overlooked in lieu of others such as Process Managers and Process Owners.
-Don’t misunderstand, Managers and Owners are important and are key success factors, but the Process Practitioner role is where the rubber meets the road.
-This is the role assigned to individuals who will be performing the work on a day to day basis.
-ITIL has always emphasized the need for clearly defined roles for Process Owners and Process Managers.
-ITIL also speaks to the role of Service Owner, an individual who is accountable for and represents the end-to-end service.
-Within each process, there may also be roles that are designed to carry out certain process activities … these are the “Practitioners”.
-Without this role and skill set everything else becomes a moot point.
+The role of the Process Practitioner is by far one of the most critical, and is sometimes overlooked in lieu of roles such as Process Owner and Process Manager.
+Don’t misunderstand, Process Owners and Process Managers are important and are keys to success, but the Process Practitioner role is where the rubber meets the road.
+This is the role assigned to individuals who perform the work on a day-to-day basis.

-• Creates or updates activity-based records
+• Creating or updating activity-based records

-However you choose to define your Process Practitioners, this role must be considered when designing, implementing and managing your processes.
-The inclusion of a Process Practitioner role should also help organizations build and manage a RACI matrices.
-If you recall, a RACI model maps roles and responsibilities to tasks or activities.
-Leveraging the Process Practitioner role at the highest RACI level can determine workloads and potentially identify process bottlenecks.
-The feedback that is provided by the Process Practitioner is crucial for any organization that wants to continue to evolve and emerge with the ever changing business requirements and customer needs.
+One way to include Process Practitioners when designing processes is to build and manage a RACI matrix.
+A RACI matrix maps roles and responsibilities to tasks or activities.
+Including Process Practitioner roles when defining RACI matrices can help determine workloads and potentially identify process bottlenecks.
+The feedback that is provided by Process Practitioners is crucial for any organization that wants to continue to evolve with ever-changing business requirements and customer needs.

 Comments